aria1th/litematica-printer/README.md

 This template is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.

 ## TODO List (most possible to least possible)
-Carpet protocol. (seems its just disabling face placement by default, and can enable it if server supports it)

 Water placement - should be done with ice placement and request breaking.

 Waterlogged block placement - will be placed when water source is there because it will automatically waterlog it